Light-Wizzard/WeBookServer/README.md

 ## Work Flow

-Currently I am using GitHub projects to do the heavey work like Web Server, and to make it run as a Daemon in Unix and a Windows Service in Windows, I am using QtHttpServer, and QtService by QtLabs for those jobs.
+Currently I am using GitHub projects to do the heavy work like Web Server, and to make it run as a Daemon in Unix and a Windows Service in Windows, I am using QtHttpServer, and QtService by QtLabs for those jobs.